 When Agency "A" Division "1" transfers the money to Agency "A" Division "2", they will create a transfer document.
-This document must be created and parked with document

-Debit 1100001002 Treasury Incoming Receiving Treasury Fund

-Credit 6060002000 Intra-agency Transfers-In Receiving Treasury Fund

-Debit 6061002000 Intra-agency Transfers-Out Sending Treasury Fund
+This document must be created and parked with document type ZL.
+The document number must be e-mailed to the DFA-OA at DFA.OAFunds@dfa.arkansas.gov for review and posting.
+It will be a four-legged entry: Debit 1100001002 Treasury Incoming Receiving Treasury Fund Credit 6060002000 Intra-agency Transfers-In Receiving Treasury Fund Debit 6061002000 Intra-agency Transfers-Out Sending Treasury Fund Credit 1100001001 Treasury Outgoing Sending Treasury Fund